-- 5.1.2 All vehicles using transmission brakes. - 5.1.3 All supercharged vehicles (including nitrous) that run faster than 10.500 seconds over the quarter mile. - 5.1.4 All vehicles: regardless of category, that run faster than 9.000 seconds over the quarter mile. - 5.2 The protective shield must be fabricated from a minimum of 3mm aluminum and must cover the main body of the gearbox, offering 180° of protection (pan rail to pan rail).
+- 5.1 The following vehicles using OEM automatic transmissions must be fitted with an approved scatter blanket or a protective shield: - 5.1.1 All Modified Street, Modified Race and open cockpit vehicles. - 5.1.2 All vehicles using transmission brakes. - 5.1.3 All supercharged vehicles (including nitrous) that run faster than 10.500 seconds over the quarter mile. - 5.1.4 All vehicles: regardless of category, that run faster than 9.000 seconds over the quarter mile. - 5.2 The protective shield must be fabricated from a minimum of 3mm aluminum and must cover the main body of the gearbox, offering 180° of protection (pan rail to pan rail).
 It must be securely mounted with two steel straps passing under the transmission. - 5.3 A 3mm aluminum flex plate shield covering the top 180° measuring 25mm either side of the front and rear of flex plate must be mounted securely to chassis, frame, or other suitable member to protect the driver from exploding fragments. - 5.4 Alternatively, a 13mm thick piece of conveyer belting may be securely wrapped around the required areas or fastened permanently to the floor pan inside the vehicle.
-Note: Where other than original torque converters are used all mounting tabs and spacers must be suitably
+Note: Where other than original torque converters are used all mounting tabs and spacers must be suitably reinforced.
+All transmission lines must be high pressure-type hoses.